“All you need is patience -and that’s what makes it so hard.”

 “We are high speed internet.
 Our children are dial-up.”

 You may be an incredibly patient person.
 If so, this resolution will be no sweat.
 I consider myself fairly patient.
 I’ve probably used the horn on my car less than 5 times in my life.
 I never peek at my Christmas gifts under the tree.
 Most of the time, I’ve got that tolerance for waiting.
+Most of the time.
 But giving time to your child requires a concerted effort.
 Fortunately, we all have plenty of relevant experience in this area.
 Perhaps even more than we realize.

 Most of us remember life before the internet.
-When the world-wide web emerged on the scene we all used dial-up and were happy for the opportunity.
+When the world-wide web emerged on the scene we used dial-up connection and were happy for the opportunity.
 With no frame of reference, waiting 3 minutes for a web page to load seemed perfectly reasonable.
 Today, 3 minutes is an eternity when it comes to computers.
 So imagine suddenly going back to dial up.
 Excruciating.

 So watching your child put both feet into the same pant leg 4 times in a row is, naturally, painful.
 The difference between us makes the conflict unavoidable, but we must give them this time.
 That’s where this resolution comes in.
 To make it stick, maybe we add a mantra: “It’s o.k. to be dial-up.”
 In fact, for children it’s a good thing!
 It may also help to know that your child is just as happy to be dial-up as we were to use it back in 1992.